-b) that cylinders are suitable for the mixture, that they are properly prepared and that they are free of any contaminants which may affect the safety of the filling process and/or the intended use of the mixture.
+- a) that only the intended gases are used to prepare gas mixtures. - b) that cylinders are suitable for the mixture, that they are properly prepared and that they are free of any contaminants that can affect the safety of the filling process and/or the intended use of the mixture.

-4.7 Principle 7: facilities and procedures shall be audited
+4.7 Principle 7: Facilities and procedures shall be audited

-All gas mixing facilities and procedures shall be audited regularly for compliance with all the above six principles, 4.1 to 4.6.
+All gas mixing facilities and procedures shall be audited regularly for compliance with all the previous six principles, 4.1 to 4.6.